Botulinum Toxin or Botox

 • After applying starch and Isobetadine, Dr. Zirak will inject the implicated areas under local anesthesia.

-The injection of botulinum toxin reduces the number of migraine attacks in people suffering from chronic migraine (headache more than 15 days per month with a migraine on at least eight of these days).
-If the response is favorable, the patient could benefit from a migraine surgery. - Treatment of the disease of Verneuil (hidradenitis suppurativa)
+• For six to nine months the treated area will no longer sweat - Treatment of migraine The injection of botulinum toxin can reduce the number of migraine attacks in people with chronic migraine (headache more than 15 days per month with a migraine on at least eight of these days).
+If the response is favorable, the patient could benefit from migraine surgery.

 Contraindications